 The measuring device described in these Operating Instructions is intended for continuous, non-contact level measurement in liquids, pastes and sludges.
-Due to its operating frequency of approx. 80 GHz, a maximum radiated peak power of <1.5 mW and an average output power of <70 μ W, unrestricted use outside of closed, metallic vessels is also permitted (for example over basins or open channels).
-Operation does not pose any danger whatsoever to humans and animals.
+The operating frequency is approx. 80 GHz with a maximum emitted peak power of <1.5 mW and an average power output of <70 μ W. Operation does not pose any danger whatsoever to humans and animals.